GeorgescuEduard/quartz/content/🌠 About me/My PC build.md

 - Case: Deepcool CG540 Middle Tower
 - Main Display: MSI Optix 27" IPS 1080p 144hz

 The PC is working really good and I can play most of the newly released games at 144 FPS - 1080p - Medium to Ultra settings.
-If I am playing an single player game, then I would use high or ultra settings.
+If I am playing a single player game, then I would use high or ultra settings.
 But if I am playing a pvp competitive game I like to lower the graphics settings to medium so there are fewer effects on the screen that distract me.
 ##### Q&A
 >  🔥*Why the non-X CPU variant?*
 >  Temperature and noise is something that I am constantly concerned about.
 Before this PC, I played games only on laptops while using silent mode because these are getting hot and loud really fast, and that annoyed me.